BeskarDev/nexus-rpg/docs/05-combat/02-attacking.md

 ### Non-lethal Attacks

 When you hit an enemy with a melee weapon and you would inflict an Injury to them, you can choose to inflict two Fatigue to them instead.
 When doing so, the target also has to roll Strength + Fortitude.
-The difficulty of the roll is hard (10) for a target with one Wound or very hard (12) for a target with two Wounds.
+The difficulty of the roll is moderate (8) for a target with one Wound or hard (10) for a target with two Wounds.
 The target automatically fails, if they suffered three Wounds already.
 If they fail, they fall unconscious for a short duration, or until they are woken up by another creature or event.

 ## Ranged Attacks